 Step 3: Make the Stollen dough

 Mix 4 1/3 cups flour, 3/4 cup sugar, 1 tsp salt, and 1 packet of yeast in a large mixing bowl.
 Then heat 1 cup + 2 Tbsp butter and 1 cup milk in a small saucepan over medium heat.
 Once the butter has melted, take the pan off the heat and let cool 5 minutes.
-Add to the dry ingredients and stir to form a dough.
+Add to the dry ingredients.
+Then add an egg and stir to form a dough.

 Some recipes I looked at recommended adding the rest of the ingredients right away, others suggested letting the dough first stand for 10 minutes, and still others called for letting the dough rise for an hour.
 Some recommended kneading the dough, while others didn’t.